 Other companies that have chosen to outsource to Vietnam include Nortel Networks, Bayer, Sony, Cisco, and Anheuser Bush (source: CIO.com, “Outsourcing to Vietnam”).
-Vietnam software development outsourcing is a promising industry with many years to grow and a lot of potential to explore.
+The software outsourcing industry in Vietnam is promising with many years to grow and a lot of potential to explore.
 In 2018, Vietnam exported $3.5 billion worth of software, according to the Ministry of Information and Communications.
 Vietnam is rated as the top 5 countries for software outsourcing, as of 2019.

 Orient Software as your trusted software partner

-No matter what type of custom development service you require, rest assured that Orient Software can deliver and meet your specific requirements – with flying colors.
-We have a team of IT experts who can help you develop custom applications to suit the needs of your business.
+No matter what type of custom software development outsourcing services you require, rest assured that Orient Software can deliver and meet your specific requirements – with flying colors.
+Orient Software is a top-tier software outsourcing company based in Ho Chi Minh city with over 17 years of experience in the IT industry.
+We have a team of over 350 IT experts who can help you develop custom applications to suit the needs of your business.
 Rather than taking the cookie-cutter approach in software development, we make sure that each project is custom-built to fit your requirements and specific business needs.

 - We rely on our Agile Development Process which adopts a Test-First-Driven Approach and is constantly driven by customer feedback.

 - We continually develop and nurture our pool of talented, dedicated workforce who has graduated from the top universities in Vietnam and managed by our experienced project managers.

 - We have a multi-national leadership with years of working with global clients, helping us understand more about the needs and standards of international partners and multi-cultural projects.